AI Safety

 And even with full understanding and reverse engineering of state of the art LLMs, interpretability is blind to any form of extended cognition, such as what the system can do when connected to the environment (notably the internet), given tools, interacting with other systems or instances of itself.
 A huge part of recent progress in AI comes from moving to agents and scaffolding that leverage exactly this form of extended cognition.
 Just as solving neuroscience would be insufficient to explain how a company works, even full interpretability of an LLM would be insufficient to explain most research efforts on the AI frontier.

-• Whack-A-Mole Fixes, which use techniques like RLHF, fine-tuning, and prompting to remove undesirable model behavior or a specific failure mode.
+• Whack-A-Mole Fixes use techniques like RLHF, fine-tuning, and prompting to remove undesirable model behavior or a specific failure mode.
 The theory of change is that current safety problems can be solved in a patchwork manner, addressed as they arise, and that we can perhaps learn from this process to correct the behavior of more advanced systems.
 Teams working on this include Alignment Capabilities at Anthropic and OpenAI’s Safety Team.

 Whack-A-Mole fixes, from RLHF to finetuning, are about teaching the system to not demonstrate problematic behavior, not about fundamentally fixing that behavior.
 For example, a model that produces violent text output may be finetuned to be more innocuous, but the underlying base model is just as capable of producing violent content as ever.
 The problem as to how this behavior arose in the first place is left unaddressed by even the best finetuning.
 By pushing for models to hide unsafe actions rather than resolving underlying issues, whack-a-mole fixes lead to models that are more and more competent at hiding their issues and failures, rather than models that are genuinely safer.